Suicide warning signs to look out for

 Speak up if you are worried

-Talking to a friend or family member about their suicidal thoughts and feelings can be extremely difficult.
-But if you’re unsure whether someone is suicidal, the best way to find out is to ask.
+Talking to a friend or family member about their suicidal thoughts and feelings is important as you can help the person get the support they need.

 You might be worried that you might ‘put the idea of suicide into the person’s head’ if you ask about suicide.
 You can’t make a person suicidal by showing your concern.
-In fact, giving a suicidal person the opportunity to express his or her feelings can give relief from isolation and pent-up negative feelings, and may reduce the risk of a suicide attempt.
+In fact, by talking to them you can reduce their feelings of isolation, reduce the stigma, and provide some relief.

 How to start a conversation about suicide